 There’s So Much More to Sri Lanka

-There are some attractions not on my list, the 2nd big national park, Wilpattu in the north-west, isn’t mentioned, nor are the collection of smaller parks that litter the island could well be worth a look but we haven’t been so can’t comment.
+There are some attractions not on my list.
+The 2nd big national park, Wilpattu in the north-west along with the collection of smaller parks that litter the island could well be worth a look but we haven’t been so can’t comment.

 Find more Sri Lanka travel information on our Sri Lanka Travel Page or see the related posts below.
 We talk about the why and how of visiting Sri Lanka for families, kids, singles and couples, we don’t discriminate and everything is based on personal opinion and experiences.
 Hope you find our best places to visit in Sri Lanka post useful, you’ll find loads more on places to see and attractions to visit as a tourist or traveller in Sri Lanka on our site.